-With the launch of legal sportsbooks in Michigan, NHL betting is about to boom in the Great Lakes State.
+With the launch of legal sportsbooks in Michigan, NHL betting should soon be booming in the Great Lakes State.
 As of Jan.
-22, MI online sportsbooks now have live NHL moneylines, puck lines, over/unders, parlays, props, and futures for this NHL season.
+22, MI online sportsbooks now have live NHL moneylines, puck lines, over/unders, parlays, props and futures for this and future NHL seasons.

-NHL betting will be a year-round endeavor in Michigan with futures markets in the off-season plus pre-game and in-game betting available daily through the regular season, playoffs, and Stanley Cup Finals.
+NHL betting will be a year-round endeavor in Michigan, with futures markets in the offseason plus pre-game and in-game betting available daily through the regular season, playoffs and Stanley Cup Finals.
 Home to the 11-time Stanley Cup Champion Detroit Red Wings, hockey is as popular in Michigan as anywhere in the US, meaning NHL betting will be huge here as well.
 (The whole Hockeytown nickname hasn’t stuck for nothing!)

 See below for live NHL odds from MI online sportsbooks.
 Use the drop-down menu to switch between puck lines, moneylines and totals.
 Click on any odds to go straight to the online sportsbook, collect your new-player bonus or free bets and bet the NHL.
 See the second tab for current Stanley Cup futures odds, Conference winner odds and NHL MVP odds.

-The launch of single-game sports betting in Michigan allows you to bet on the NHL right here at home.
-You can bet on the NHL with a mobile device or computer anywhere you are inside state lines with access to the internet.
+The launch of single-game online sports betting in Michigan allows you to bet on the NHL at home.
+You can bet on the NHL with a mobile device or computer anywhere inside state lines where you have access to the internet.

-Michigan sports betting apps turn your mobile device into a mobile sportsbook that you can access 24 hours a day and seven days a week from anywhere inside state lines, provided you are 21 and over and have access to the internet.
+Michigan sports betting apps turn your mobile device into a mobile sportsbook that you can access 24 hours a day and seven days a week, provided you are 21 and over and have access to the internet inside state lines.

-This is undoubtedly the most convenient way to bet on hockey in Michigan.
+Online methods provide undoubtedly the most convenient ways to bet on hockey in Michigan.
 Follow this simple four-step process to get in on all the NHL betting action via mobile app:

-You can download most Michigan betting apps via the sportsbook’s website.
+You can download most Michigan betting apps via a sportsbook’s website.
 Just click on the download link for your Android or Apple device.

-Mobile sports betting apps make the sign up a breeze.
+Mobile sports betting apps make sign-up a breeze.
 You should be prompted to click through to the sign-up page as soon as you launch the app.

 Finally, confirm that you’ve both read and understood the various terms and conditions, and submit your registration through the app.